steveloughran/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/s3a_committer_architecture.md

 ## The `FileOutputCommitter`

 The standard commit protocols are implemented in `org.apache.hadoop.mapreduce.lib.output.FileOutputCommitter`.

-These offer
+There are two algorithms, the "v1" designed to address failures and restarts of the MapReduce application master.
+The V2 algorithm cannot recover from failure except by re-executing the entire job.
+It does, however, commit all its work during task the task commit algorithm.
+When working with object stores which mimic `rename()` by copy and delete, it is more efficient due to the reduced number of listings, copies and deletes, and, because these are executed in task commits, eliminate the final `O(data)` pause at the end of all work.
+It is still highly inefficient, but the inefficiencies are less visible as large pauses in execution.

+Notes

+* The v1 algorithm was implemented to handle MapReduce AM restarts, it was not used in Hadoop 1.x, whose JobTracker could not recover from failures.
+ Historically then, it is the "v2 algorithm"
+* Because the renames are considered to be fast, there is no logging of renames being in progress, or their duration.
+* Speculative execution is supported by having every task attempt write its uncommitted data to a task attempt directory.
+When a task is ready to commit, it must notify that job driver that it is ready to commit -the job driver will then commit or abort the task.

 ### Hadoop MR Commit algorithm "1"

-The "v1" MR commit algorithm is the default commit algorithm in Hadoop 2.x;
+The "v1" commit algorithm is the default commit algorithm in Hadoop 2.x;
 it was implemented as part of [MAPREDUCE-2702](https://issues.apache.org/jira/browse/MAPREDUCE-2702).

 This algorithm is designed to handle a failure and restart of the Job driver,